 Computer Music and GACSS

-GACSS is a software package I wrote that allows the composer to graphically visualize sound at the period level and turn this visualization into sound events (waveforms) with variance over time.
-Periods are designed in terms of length (pitch), curvature, and complexity.
-A number of breakpoints are specified, and the types of curves between those breakpoints can be set (e.g. linear, exponential, or inverse exponential).
-To create an event using that period, GACSS then repeats the created period until the duration has been achieved.
-However, that period is not copied verbatim, but is instead modified on each repetition based on the ‘trans’ value.
+Genetic Algorithms in Composition and Sound Synthesis, otherwise known as GACSS (pronounced “gax”), was an original sound synthesis program I wrote and used between 1992-1998.
+GACSS allows the composer to graphically visualize and imagine new sounds at the waveform period level, and to turn this visualization into sound events with novel variance over time.
+Waveform periods are designed in terms of length (pitch), curvature(s), and complexity.
+A number of breakpoints along the period are specified, and the types of curves between those breakpoints can be set (e.g. linear, exponential, or inverse exponential).
+To create a durational event using that period, GACSS repeats it until the duration has been achieved.
+However, that period is not copied over-and-over verbatim, but is instead modified on each repetition based on the trans value.

-If But Or
+If But Or (1995)

 If But Or is another tape piece and was composed for the 3:2 New Music Festival in Wesleyan Connecticut, and was my first work created using GACSS.
 If But Or was issued on a CD titled waveFORMation, Electronic Music Studios CD EMS 9700, 1997.

 Epistatic Niche uses ideas from natural genetics and the workings of genetic algorithms as a compositional model.
 The work is for trumpet, piano, percussion, and computer-generated sounds.
 It was written for the UIUC Contemporary Chamber Players’ 1994 Southeastern United States tour.
-It’s most recent performance was in 2004 at a Faculty Composer’s Concert at the Krannert Center for the Performing Arts.
+Its most recent performance was in 2004 at a Faculty Composer’s Concert at the Krannert Center for the Performing Arts.